Creative Writing Courses Fall 2025

 Instructor: Doug Crawford-Parker

-51925 | MW 12:30-1:45 PM | Wescoe 4023 – Lawrence
+15956 | MW 2:00-3:15 PM | Wescoe 4037

 When you hear the word “essay,” what comes to mind?
 School assignments?
 Five paragraphs?
 Exams?
 In this class, we will study and write a very different kind of essay: the essay as a form of literature where writers artfully enact their engagement with the world and with themselves.
 Our emphasis will be on the art and craft of the personal essay.
 We will read numerous essays to get a better handle on this often-slippery form.
 We will spend some time sharpening our sentence style, the material essays are made out of.
 And we will write essays and read each other’s work.
 The class employs a workshop format where each student reads and comments on the work of everyone else in the class and receives feedback from everyone else in the class.
 The workshop format of the course demands a high level of student participation, both in degree and quality.
 Students will be required to write one short essay and two longer essays, keep a journal, do a presentation, and revise their work for an end of semester portfolio, in addition to reading numerous essays and other assignments.
 A willingness to read seriously, write, offer feedback, accept feedback, and enjoy oneself is essential for the course.

-ENGL 551: Fiction Writing II
+ENGL 551: Fiction Writing II: Realistic Fiction

 Instructor: Brian Daldorph